 Staff spoken with during the inspection presented appropriate knowledge around the area of compassionate care and described practices supporting individual service user's wishes, dignity and respect.
-They discussed delivering bespoke person-centred rehabilitation interventions designed to ensure maximum independence for service users.
 Staff also demonstrated a clear understanding regarding service user confidentiality in line with the agency policy.

-All of the service users and relatives interviewed by the UCO felt that care was compassionate.
-The service users and relatives advised that carers treat them with dignity and respect, and care has not been rushed.
+All of the service users interviewed by the UCO felt that care was compassionate.
+The service users advised that carers treat them with dignity and respect, and care has not been rushed.
 Service users, as far as possible, are given their choice in regards to meals and personal care.
-Views of service users and relatives have been sought during home visits by the Physiotherapists or Occupational Therapists to ensure satisfaction with the care that has been provided.

-Examples of some of the comments made by service users or their relatives are listed below:
+Views of service users have been sought during home visits by the occupational therapists to ensure satisfaction with the care that has been provided.
+Examples of some of the comments made by service users are listed below: